By Jen Beardsley, THN VISTA Member

 There is currently one other tiny home village being constructed for those transitioning out of homelessness in the Texas Balance of State Continuum of Care coverage area.
 Local homeless coalition Brown County Home Solutions began constructing Legacy Village in 2018 which is also being built by volunteers.
 In October, their first tenant moved in.
 Once the project is complete, it will have a total of 16 homes.

-SETCH was founded in 2000 and is a collaborative dedicated to ending homelessness in Jasper, Hardin, Jefferson, and Orange counties.
+SETHC was founded in 2000 and is a collaborative dedicated to ending homelessness in Jasper, Hardin, Jefferson, and Orange counties.
 The coalition is comprised of local, state, federal, faith-based, non-profit organizations and local businesses.
-For more information, call 409-594-5266.